thismatters/EurorackKiCAD/README.md

 The 16 conductor cable has part number C3365/16, the 10 conductor cable has part number C3365/10.
 Both can be bought in rolls of 100 feet (deal with it).
 Some folks buy the 16 conductor cable and zip it down to 10 conductor when necessary.

+## Face layout

+For convenience, face layouts are done in KiCAD as well, and manufactured alongside the PCB.
+The labeling follows these standards.

+In all cases text is lowercase using the default KiCAD font.

+### Module Name

+The module name is at the bottom between the mounting screws.
+It is set in `size 7 4` with `thickness 0.45`.

+### Potentiometers

+Are labeled in `size 3 3` with `thickness 0.45`.

+### Audio Jacks (and switches)

+Are labeled in `size 2 2` with `thickness 0.3`.
+Outputs surrounded with a visual collar.

+### Maker Mark

+`thismatters/<module-name>/v<version-number>` will appear on front of face and back of PCB in `size 1 1` with `thickness 0.15`.